BittyTax/BittyTax/README.md

 Valuations are calculated via one of the historic price date sources, see [Price Tool](#price-tool) for how.

+For crypto-to-crypto trades the same valuation is given to both the buy and the sell asset, except where fixed values have been specified.

 Note that `Deposit` and `Withdrawal` transactions are not taxable events so no valuation is required.

 In the log, any transaction buys (BUY) or sells (SELL) that are created by the split are shown below the transaction record (TR).
 These transactions have unique TIDs allocated sequentially based on the parent transaction ID, i.e. (34.1, 34.2, 34.3, etc).